 Common conditions treated by charge nurses

-Charge nurses also administer medications and consult with other members of the healthcare team to create treatment plans for patients.
+Charge nurses also consult with other members of the healthcare team to create treatment plans for patients.

 Where do charge nurses work?